 4 p.m. – 7:30 p.m.
 (Saturday – Sunday & Holidays)

-Complete vending areas are located in the cafeteria dining room, Emergency Department and behind Clementine’s Café.
+Complete vending areas are located near the Cafeteria and beside Clementine’s Café.
 These areas are open 24 hours a day.

 The hospital also has a food court located in the lower level of the Education building (see the hospital map for locations of all food service areas).
 The food court offers several varieties of salads, wraps, hot sandwiches and beverages daily.
 There is also a Subway located in this area.